 Subject to a workplace complaint?

 How a complaint and subsequent investigation are handled will vary depending on your workplace.
-It will be important to familiarise yourself with the relevant workplace policies and procedures that your organisation has in place.
+You should familiarise yourself with the relevant workplace policies and procedures that your organisation has in place.
 In addition, executive employees should know they have certain rights when subject to a complaint.

 Understanding your restraint